cvjena/beyond-debiasing/README.md

     year = {2023},
     }

 This repository includes a Python implementation of the hybrid CMI estimator CMIh presented by [Zan et al.](https://doi.org/10.3390/e24091234) The authors' original R implementation can be found [here](https://github.com/leizan/CMIh2022).
 CMIh was published under the MIT license.

+## Installation
+First, you have to install ACD as described in the [Repository for "Hierarchical interpretations for neural network predictions" by Singh et al.](https://github.com/csinva/hierarchical-dnn-interpretations)